 Here is the planter:

-My suggestions for your project if you want to make one like this is to use larger pots if you have the space (more planting room) and to use round pots so the numbers are easier to attach and have looking right.
+My suggestions for your project if you want to make one like this is to use larger pots if you have the space (more planting room).

 For more gardening ideas, please visit The Gardening Cook on Facebook.